Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

 The wedges (or subsets of wedges) $\mcl W^-$ and $\mcl W^+$ are glued together according to $\sqrt{8/3}$-LQG boundary length~\cite[Theorem~1.3]{shef-zipper}.
 Hence Theorem~\ref{thm-wedge-gluing} says that one can metrically glue a (subset of a) weight-$\frk w^-$ quantum wedge and a (subset of a) weight$-\frk w^+$ quantum wedge together according to quantum boundary length to get a (bead of a) weight-$\frk w$ quantum wedge.

-The quotient metric space in Theorem~\ref{thm-wedge-gluing} is an LQG surface so locally looks the same as a Brownian surface.
+We note that Theorem~\ref{thm-brownian-half-plane-wedge} is a special case of Theorem~\ref{thm-wedge-gluing} since the Brownian half-plane is isometric to the weight-$2$ quantum wedge~\cite[Proposition 1.10]{gwynne-miller-uihpq}.
+More generally, the quotient metric space in Theorem~\ref{thm-wedge-gluing} is an LQG surface so locally looks the same as a Brownian surface, even near the gluing interface.
 In fact, the quotient metric $\frk d_h$ is independent from the gluing interface $\eta$.
-Hence if one takes a metric quotient of two quantum wedges, it is not possible to recover the two original wedges from the quotient space.
+Hence if one takes a metric quotient of two quantum wedges, it is not possible to recover the two original wedges from the quotient metric space (one would need to see the gluing interface as well to do this).

-We note that by local absolute continuity, Theorem~\ref{thm-wedge-gluing} implies that a metric space quotient of any pair of independent $\sqrt{8/3}$ (equivalently Brownian) surfaces with boundary glued together according to boundary length also locally looks like a Brownian surface.
+By the local absolute continuity of different $\sqrt{8/3}$-LQG surfaces near points of their boundaries, Theorem~\ref{thm-wedge-gluing} implies that a metric space quotient of any pair of independent $\sqrt{8/3}$ (equivalently Brownian) surfaces with boundary glued together according to boundary length also locally looks like a Brownian surface.
 This applies in particular if one metrically glues together two Brownian disks according to boundary length.
-We emphasize that it is not at all clear from the definition of a Brownian disk that gluing two such objects together produces something which locally looks like a Brownian disk near the gluing interface.
+We emphasize that it is not at all clear from the definition of a Brownian disk that gluing two such objects together produces something which locally looks like a Brownian disk near the gluing interface --- one needs to use LQG theory to obtain this fact.

-We will now state a corollary of Theorem~\ref{thm-wedge-gluing} which identifies the law of two independent Brownian half-plane instances glued together according to boundary length on their positive boundaries.
-This result will allow us interpret the main result of \cite{gwynne-miller-saw} as a convergence result for self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-LQG. \begin{cor} Suppose that we have two independent instances of the Brownian half-plane.
-Then the metric quotient obtained by gluing the two surfaces together according to boundary length on their positive boundaries is isometric to the $\sqrt{8/3}$-LQG metric associated with a weight-$4$ quantum wedge.
-Moreover, the interface between the two Brownian half-plane instances is a chordal SLE$_{8/3}$ curve. \end{cor}